23 ways to save money on holidays

-However, this card will only cover you for basic health treatment within the EU, so it's really not a replacement for insurance.
+The EHIC will only cover you for basic health treatment within the EU, so it's really not a replacement for insurance.
 You might think it's going to add on big bucks, but choose wisely and you'll only have to shell out a few quid.

 We've got the lowdown on how to get cheap student travel insurance as a student.